Commuter Rail Coming to Orlando, FL

 Now, it looks like things will finally happen.
-The money comes from a mix of federal, state, and local governments…plus a little kick in from private investment.
-It seems the key to this plan is existing track owned by CSX Transportation.
+The money comes from a mix of federal, state, and local governments…plus a little kick-in from private investment.
+The key to this plan is the existing track owned by CSX Transportation.

 Who is CSX Transportation?

-That's the company owning the 61 miles of existing track on which the commuter rail plans to run.
-The path for the initial track runs from DeBarry, FL to downtown Orlando, potentially operating by 2009.
+That company owns the 61 miles of existing track on which the commuter rail plans to run.
+The path for the initial track runs from DeBary, FL, to downtown Orlando, potentially operating by 2009.
 Extensions to Osceola county may take a few more years to happen.

-Of course, this isn't the complete panacea that everyone would like.
-There's no mention of operating hours yet.
-One may expect it to serve commuters for the standard office work hours, but what about evening service?
+Of course, this isn’t the complete panacea that everyone would like.
+There’s no mention of operating hours yet.
+One may expect it to serve commuters during standard office hours, but what about evening service?

 Another issue is that the proposed route does not come near Orlando International Airport or tourist areas like Walt Disney World, International Drive, or Universal Studios.
-Granted, this commuter rail system looks like a service for residents to avoid I-4 in the rush hour traffic.
+This commuter rail system looks like a service for residents to avoid I-4 in the rush hour traffic.

-We need alternatives to I-4, and this is only a first step to address the growing traffic problems in Central Florida.
+We need alternatives to I-4, and this is only the first step to addressing the growing traffic problems in Central Florida.
 Still, residents visit the airport and tourist areas.
-If you could see the traffic problems for residents near International Drive, you'd want to avoid traffic, too.
+If you could see the traffic problems for residents near International Drive, you’d want to avoid traffic, too.